Whiskered flowerpecker

 The whiskered flowerpecker (Pachyglossa propria) is a species of bird in the family Dicaeidae.
 It is endemic to the island of Mindanao in the Philippines.
 Its natural habitat is tropical moist montane forest.
 It is becoming rare due to habitat loss.
 This species was formerly placed in the genus Dicaeum.

 Description and taxonomy

-EBird describes the bird as "A tiny bird of lower montane forest and edge on Mindanao, where it feeds on mistletoe.
-Glossy black above and brown below, with a whitish moustache stripe bordered below by a thin black line, a thin white throat patch, and a white line on the sides.
-Female has a blackish-brown crown and upperparts.
-Distinguished from all other flowerpeckers by its brown underparts.
-Voice is a soft 'chup' or harsh 'juk!

 This species is monotypic and has no subspecies.